core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Reference: This contains a pointer to the public specification for the item.

 This registry has been initially populated by the entries in {{table-informative-response-params}}.
-The "Reference" column for all of those entries refers to sections of this document.
+The 'Reference' column for all of those entries refers to sections of this document.

 ## CoAP Transport Information Registry {#iana-coap-transport-information}